-Rosacea is a complex inflammatory condition, but because we are starting to understand it more and more, we have better resources, medications and treatments available.
-Like acne, rosacea is chronic and can be frustrating—but our team is here to help.
-Using a combination approach of prescription medications, special sunscreens, and optional laser and light treatments, we will partner with you attain the results you desire.
+Using a combination approach of products, medications, diet and lifestyle management, special sunscreens, and laser and light treatments, we will partner with you to attain the results you desire.
 Daily attention to your skin as well as your skin care routine are critical to successful treatment, and we will show you how to take excellent care of your skin.
-For more information on rosacea, visit the National Rosacea Society.